What Happened To Peter Fonda’s Daughter, Bridget Fonda?

 Both Bridget and Justin Fonda made their acting debut in uncredited roles on their dad’s signature film, Easy Rider, in 1969, playing children in a commune.
 Bridget didn’t act again onscreen until she was a teenager in 1982, but after that, the daughter of Peter Fonda and Susan Brewer logged a steady stream of credits as a young actress and was set for a decades-long future in the movie industry.

-Bridget was a huge presence in the movies in the 1990s, scoring prominent roles in hit films like The Godfather: Part III (1990), Singles (1992), Single White Female (1992), It Could Happen To You(1994), the Quentin Tarantino film Jackie Brown (1997) and the movie Lake Placid (1999), according to IMDB.
+Bridget was a huge presence in the movies in the 1990s, scoring prominent roles in hit films like The Godfather: Part III (1990), Singles (1992), Single White Female (1992), It Could Happen To You(1994), the Quentin Tarantino film Jackie Brown (1997) and the movie Lake Placid (1999), according to IMDb.
 Bridget also had an impressive TV resume with an Emmy nomination for her role in the 1997 TV movie Into The Gloaming and a Golden Globe nod for 2001’s No Ordinary Baby.

 On her birthday, here is Bridget Fonda, in costume as pot-toking surfer girl Melanie Ralston, with Quentin Tarantino on the set of his 1997 masterpiece, JACKIE BROWN. pic.twitter.com/PiqgNU32H4